 William Ballantyne Hodgson was the first professor of Economics at the University of Edinburgh.

-Hodgson was born in Lincolnshire.
+Hodgson was born in Edinburgh.
 He was a studious youth, attending Edinburgh High School and the University.
 At the age of fourteen, he would read for fourteen hours a day, 'devouring the newest French or German or Italian books'.

 He rejected his father's advice to pursue a career in Law, and instead he took to journalism and lectured at the University on literature, education and phrenology.